History’s First Rage-Post Was Over Bad Dice Rolls in ‘Backgammon’

-Backgammon is so old that when it visits the museum, it recognizes other games it knew personally.
+Backgammon is so old that when it visits the museum, it recognizes other games it knows personally.

 But seriously folks, Backgammon is old.
-So old, in fact it predates more things than you might imagine.
-In the following graph, in green, are all the ancient board games we’ve covered so far.
-Normally, I’d make a link list, but it’s starting to get long, so you can look them up yourselves.
-I believe in you.
+So old, in fact, it predates more things than you might imagine.
+In the following graph, in green, are several of the ancient board games we’ve covered so far.
 In orange; a bunch of random ancient world things to give some temporal context.

 The first Backgammon set found was from around 3000 BC at Shahr-e Sukhteh in Iran, which at the time, was Persia.
 It was a fairly large Bronze Age city, which died out for unknown reasons around 2100 BC.
 Spooky!

 Backgammon Beginnings.
 Backginnings.

 Mansour Sajjadi, head of the research team that uncovered the set, said the board features an engraved serpent coiling around itself for 20 times, thus producing 20 slots for the game.
 “The 60 pieces were also unearthed inside a terracotta vessel beside the board.
 They were made of common stones quarried in the city, including agate and turquoise.”

 So, let’s see this board!

 Yup.
 This is the first Backgammon board.
 What gives?
 This doesn’t look anything like the Backgammon we know today.
 Well, things change, buddy!
 Get used to it!
 Also, did I say 60 pieces?
 Good catch.
 That’s a long game.
 So ancient Backgammon doesn’t really resemble anything we know today.
 Whoops.